Hanley Ramírez

 Hanley Ramírez (born December 23, 1983) is a Dominican-American former professional baseball shortstop.
 He played in Major League Baseball (MLB) for the Boston Red Sox, Florida / Miami Marlins, Los Angeles Dodgers, and Cleveland Indians.
 Ramírez is a three-time MLB All-Star and received the 2006 National League Rookie of the Year Award.
 While he played the majority of his career at shortstop, he also played first base, third base and left field.

 Ramírez established himself as an elite hitter during his prime years, with a high career batting average (.289) and a high isolated power (.197).
-However, he was rated a poor defensive shortstop, resulting in a move to left field with the Red Sox, where he fared even worse defensively.
-For the 2016 season, he was switched to the first base position, a move that yielded good results both offensively and defensively.
-His hitting declined from 2017 on, as he posted the lowest batting averages and the lowest OPS of his MLB career.
+However, he was rated as a poor defensive shortstop, resulting in a move to left field with the Red Sox, where he fared even worse defensively.
+For the 2016 season, he was transitioned to first base, a move that yielded good results both offensively and defensively.
+Ramirez's hitting declined from 2017 on, however, as he posted the lowest batting averages and the lowest OPS of his MLB career.